skipperkongen/declarative-cartography/sql_wiki/constraint_evaluation/cellbound_gridmethod.md

 	WHERE
 		cell_id IN (select * from conflicts)
 ) t
-WHERE t.r > 16
+WHERE t.r > 16;
+-- Total query runtime: 8162 ms.
+-- 6737 rows retrieved.
 ```

-This skips the hitting set step entirely.
+That takes 8 seconds.
+It skips the hitting set step, and computes the records to delete in another way.
+Note that the DISTINCT is not really necessary and omitting it may save valuable time.

 ## An experiment: Double *cell-size* and quadruple *K*